Kongsberg-Commercial/kd-app-inspection-arov/microPAP/Deployment_Guide.md

 ## Deployment Guide
-This repository contains scripts and instructions to deploy the end-to-end data flow between the MQTT broker, HiPOS and the ROV.
+This repository contains scripts and instructions to deploy the end-to-end data flow between the MQTT broker, HiPOS and the ROV in order to position the ROV regarding the USV (RAN).

 ## Software Requirements
--HIPOS software on computer
+-HIPOS software downloaded with correctly setup on the computer onboard the boat.
--Active license for the adapter between the ethernet cabel and the computer
+-Active license for the adapter between the ethernet cabel and the computer.
--QGroundCOntrol Software
+-QGroundControl Software downloaded and set up correctly.

 ## Setup & Run
 -Installing and running HIPOS Software on the windows computer (tailscle IP adress: 100.65.237.59 with name kpc22033722-rov-computer).
 -Set up

+## Scripts
+-Run the launch file on the kpc22033722-rov-computer called "launch_all.bat"
+Open a terminal on the computer find the path where the launch file is located by using the following command:
+cd Documents/microPAP

+Then you should launch the launch file by using the following command:
+launch_all.bat